FIRST-Tech-Challenge/scorekeeper/README.md

 &nbsp;&nbsp;[User Documentation for Scorekeeping Software](https://docs.google.com/document/d/1x5OHQiNgm70inQ-FRYEhM0RPY0hKwaQIH3_FfDnf1bw/edit?usp=sharing)

 ## Reporting Issues
-Click on the "Issues" link towards the upper left hand corner of the main page of this repository to navigate to the Issue Tracking Database page.
+Click on the ["Issues"link](https://github.com/FIRST-Tech-Challenge/scorekeeper/issues) towards the upper left hand corner of the main page of this repository to navigate to the [Issue Tracking Database page](https://github.com/FIRST-Tech-Challenge/scorekeeper/issues).
 If you are logged in to your GitHub user account (which is available for free from GitHub) you can create and reply to issues in the database.

 <p align="center"><img src="https://github.com/FIRST-Tech-Challenge/WikiSupport/blob/master/scorekeeper/issues.png" width="400"></p>
 <p align="center">Click on the "Issues" link to go to the Issues page.</p>